Quantization of K\"ahler manifolds via differential operators: Fedosov's approach to quantization

 \section{Fedosov's approach to quantization}

-In this section, we give a quick review of the construction of a class of Fedosov connections on K\"ahler manifolds introduced in \cite{ChaLeuLi2022b}.
+In this section, we first give a quick review of the construction of a class of Fedosov connections on K\"ahler manifolds introduced in \cite{ChaLeuLi2022b}.
 More details on these connections will be explained in Appendix \ref{appendix: Fedosov-connection-via-L-infinity-structure}.
+We will also introduce a polarized weight on the formal Weyl bundle.

+This type of Fedosov connections not only induce Wick type deformation quantization on K\"ahler manifolds, but also the Hilbert spaces of the geometric quantization on a pre-quantizable K\"ahler manifold $X$ via the Bargmann--Fock sheaf introduced in \cite{ChaLeuLi2021}.
+This is a module sheaf over the finite weight subbundle of $\W_{X,\C}[[\hbar]]$.
+There exists a Fedosov connection on this sheaf so that the space of flat sections is isomorphic to the Hilbert space $\mathcal{H}_k = H^0(X, L^{\otimes k})$.
+The Fedosov connections on the Weyl and the Bargmann-Fock bundles are compatible in a natural way.